Lunar Panoramic Photography - Apollo 12: Post mission analysis

 The primary purpose of taking the panoramic images was to provide the context, or placement, of the activities undertaken during the EVAs.
 The initial analysis was presented in the Apollo 12 Preliminary Science Report.
 The images continue to be revisited periodically with new, cleaner, representations of the panoramas after being processed by increasingly sophisticated software packages.
-Examples of these include LPI's Apollo Surface Panorama page, NASA's Johnson Space Center (JSC) 'Anniversary' Panoramas, and Andy Saunders' Apollo Remastered.
+Examples of these include LPI's Apollo Surface Panorama page, NASA's Johnson Space Center (JSC) 'Anniversary' Panoramas, Mike Constantine's Apollo: The Panoramas, and Andy Saunders' Apollo Remastered.